DFE-Digital/get-into-teaching-app/app/views/content/ways-to-train.md

   </div>
 </dl>

-<a href="https://www.gov.uk/find-postgraduate-teacher-training-courses" class="button">Find a postgraduate course</a>
+<a href="https://www.gov.uk/find-postgraduate-teacher-training-courses" class="button">Find teacher training courses if you have a degree</a>

 ## If you do not have a degree

 ### Do an undergraduate teacher training degree

-You can get qualified teacher status as part of an undergraduate degree.
+You can get QTS as part of an undergraduate degree.

 Courses typically cost £9,250 per year and can take up to 4 years but you can [get funding](https://www.gov.uk/student-finance-calculator).